 The museum can provide American Sign Language interpreters for guided group tours with a minimum of 10 business days’ notice, subject to the availability of interpreters.
 Please contact email@example.com to make a request for interpreters for your group.
 Schools, please fill out our school tours request form on our website and indicate your request in the Accommodations field at the end of the form.

 The museum is accessible to wheelchair users and visitors who need to avoid stairs.
-We have 4 manual wheelchairs for visitors to borrow on a first-come, first-serve basis.
+We have a limited number of manual wheelchairs for visitors to borrow on a first-come, first-serve basis.
 The museum wheelchairs are not available during events such as Hoop or Indian Fair & Market.
 Please plan accordingly.
 Visitors may bring their own mobility devices: wheelchairs, electric scooters, walkers, canes, etc. into the museum.
-Electronic door actuators are strategically located in Admissions, the museum shop, and the Steele Auditorium.
+Electronic door actuators are strategically located in Admissions and the museum shop.

 The museum has elevators to assist visitors in reaching our second floors.
 Signage is stationed throughout the museum but please ask any of our staff for directions if needed.